 Market bubble.
 Recession.
 Geopolitical events.
 Unemployment.
 Individual and government debt.
 Bull and bear markets.
 Currency swings.
 Inflation.
+Political uncertainty.
+Trade policies.
 These are just a few of the challenges that have affected the financial markets over the past decades.

 The fact is that the markets are frequently beset by challenges.
 Expecting them and being prepared may be the best defense when events roil the markets.
 This might also help reduce the potential for making emotion-based investment mistakes.